HadesXD/TurismGroupProject-website/README.md

 I would like to take a more in-depth look of this project in the future. <br/>

  <b>Using:</b>
-- languages: PHP, HTML, CSS, JavaScript, Haskell
+- languages: PHP, HTML, CSS, JavaScript, Haskell, SQL (MySQL)
 - IDE: NetBeans 8.2

 <b>To Do:</b>